 Textbook publishers often charge shocking sums.
 Savvy students can find ways around retail pricing by looking online and searching used bookstores.
 But when budgeting, don’t count on getting a great deal every time.

 Most students will need to own a computer and phone during college.
 There are deals to be had on both, and some schools provide laptops to students.
 One way to justify the expense of a quality mobile device is that it may help offset textbook costs by serving as an e-reader.

 - The College Board estimates that the average cost of textbooks sets an undergraduate back $1,200 per academic year.

 - Laptop Magazine determined that the average cost of a PC laptop is $484, but students majoring in subjects such as film or graphic design may need a more sophisticated (and pricy) machine.

 - Leave room in your budget for basic school supplies and miscellaneous costs.
 Whether you need to purchase art supplies, transportation to events, or printing, remember that academic expenses aren’t always limited to books.

 Crowdfunding for your college education

 Sure, the cost of college can be daunting, but college fundraising is here to help you bridge the gap and make this happen.
 From what we’ve seen, friends and family welcome the opportunity to help students succeed.
 Your college crowdfunding fundraiser page gives people a way to support you emotionally and financially.
-If you need help offsetting high college costs, launch a free college fundraiser today.
+If you need help offsetting high college costs, launch a college fundraiser today.